catalog

 3.4 startup process of embedded system

-//Stage 1 (compilation) Set to SVC mode, turn off interrupt, MMU, watchdog Initialization of basic hardware devices / / initialization of clock, serial port, flash and memory Self move to memory Set the stack and jump to phase C //Phase II (C language) Most hardware initialization Move kernel to memory Running the kernel
+//Stage 1 (compilation) Set to SVC mode, turn off interrupt, MMU, watchdog Initialization of basic hardware devices / / initialization of clock, serial port, flash and memory Self move to memory Set the stack and jump to phase C //Phase II (C language) Most hardware initialization Move kernel to memory Running the kernel3.5 kernel startup process

 a.
 Decompress (arch / arm / boot / compressed / head.
 S)